Data Centers in Florence

 - Verona 1

-Florence – Resilient Digital Infrastructure for Central Italy
+Florence – Strategic Digital Resilience in Central Italy

 Executive Summary

-Florence serves as the primary infrastructure alternative to Milan for organizations requiring a dedicated presence in Central Italy.
-It offers low-latency access to the Tuscan industrial corridor, providing a stable environment for regional data sovereignty and disaster recovery strategies.
+Florence serves as the vital infrastructure alternative to Milan for organizations requiring a presence in Central Italy.
+It provides low-latency access to the Tuscan industrial corridor, supporting regional data sovereignty and disaster recovery for manufacturing leaders.
+This market is the primary choice for enterprises securing resilient colocation outside the northern hubs while maintaining rapid access to Italy’s economic heartland.

 Florence: At A Glance